AllysonGerald/AllysonGerald/README.md

 **Talking about Personal Stuffs:**
 <!-- Any image aligned to the right.
 Beware the width -->
 - 👨🏽‍💻 I’m currently working on []();
-- 🌱 I’m currently learning PHP and JS;
+- 🌱 I’m currently learning PHP and JavaScript;
 - 👯 I’m looking to collaborate on []() 🤝;
 - 💬 Ask me about anything, I am happy to help;
 - ⚡️ Fun-Fact: I have a degree in Technologist in System Analysis and studying Information Systems;